kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Beyond Text

-Embeddings now cover images, audio, and code.
+Embeddings now cover images, audio, and code
-A picture can embed into the same vector space as a caption.
+A picture can embed into the same vector space as a caption
 Multimodal embeddings unify all data types

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.